Anthroposophic doctors use a combination of techniques to treat the patient as a full individual.

 Anthroposophic medicine is designed to be complementary and explicitly requires its practitioners to train in conventional medicine; anthroposopic physicians are fully trained medical doctors, and anthroposophic nurses are registered nurses.
 They then undertake additional training to be able to use anthroposophic techniques in their practices.

 Anthroposophic medical care involves a range of therapies offered by differed health professionals with different specialisations.
 It is also used in a variety of care settings, including in hospitals and for acute care.
 What unites them is a set of diagnostic frameworks designed to understand the health of the patient as a whole individual, and therapies designed to improve overall health rather than merely treat symptoms.
-Empathy and the formation of a strong doctor-patient relationship is also central the anthroposophic therapeutic approach, an idea which is also gaining ground in conventional medicine as several literature reviews demonstrate these relationships improve health outcomes.
+Empathy, patient autonomy and the formation of a strong doctor-patient relationship is also central the anthroposophic therapeutic approach, an idea which is also gaining ground in conventional medicine as several literature reviews demonstrate these relationships improve health outcomes.

 Unique aspects of the anthroposophic approach